-We encountered the odd error or layering mishap, but nothing significant enough to warrant concern and which we put down to a regular part of 3D printing rather than a deep-seated issue with the printer itself.
+We encountered the odd error or layering mishap, but nothing important enough to warrant concern and which we put down to a regular part of 3D printing rather than a deep-seated issue with the printer itself.
 Never did the print end up a mess of wasted filament.
-Instead, we saw minor imperfections rather than major flaws.
+Instead, we saw tiny imperfections rather than huge flaws.

-Overall, the sense of satisfaction of minimal setup coupled with incredible print quality is what stands out from our experience.
+Overall, the sense of satisfaction of minimal setup coupled with unbelievable print quality is what stands out from our experience.
 Ultimaker has been extraordinarily successful at offering a straightforward, immediate, and fulfilling printing process.
-The printer is also surprisingly quiet meaning it doesn’t need to sit in dark workshop or garage while working away.
+The printer is also surprisingly silent meaning it doesn’t need to sit in dark workshop or garage while working away.

 The Ultimaker 2 Extended + ships with the printer, a handy quick start guide, an Olsson Block Kit, a 750 g spool of silver Ultimaker PLA, a spool holder, an SD card (4GB), a USB cable (for firmware updates only), a calibration sheet for the leveling the bed, a power supply unit, a kettle lead, a set of tools and a selection of adhesives and lubricants (grease, glue).

 As is customary for Ultimaker products, the printer is unquestionable well-packaged.
 Unpackaging involves removing a few slices of protective styrofoam blocks, pulling the printer out, snipping a couple of zip ties and removing some protective sheets inside the casing designed to minimize damage during transit.